 The bill was originally proposed February 17, 2017.
-Many believe it should have been passed by now, however it can take months before a bill is voted on and becomes law.
+Many believe it should be law by now, however it can take months before a bill is voted on and becomes law.

-As of publishing time, the bill is currently in the House of Representatives and if it passes, it will be sent to the Senate.
-It has only been introduced, not voted on.
+As of January 2019, the bill is currently in the House of Representatives committee on Education and the Workforce.

-More students are being identified with hearing and/or vision impairments, and schools need to have increased access to resources to help support these students.
+More students are being identified with hearing and/or vision impairments.
+Schools need to have increased access to resources to help support these students.
 The Cogswell-Macy Act will help to make this possible and not only help existing students, but identify new cases of hearing and vision impairments.

 Who does it affect?

 The Cogswell-Macy Act affects students that are deaf, hard of hearing, deafblind, blind, or that have low vision, as well as those who are not yet identified.
-Students with 504 plans and IEPs for these conditions are included.
+Students with 504 plans and IEPs for these conditions are the main beneficiary.